Many users Windows 10 planned to excessive consumption of resources (HDD & CPU) consumed by “Update Orchestrator

-Before seeing how we can disable it or get rid of this excessive process or hard disk load, let's see what it is and what the "Update Orchestrator Service" does.
+Before we see how we can disable it or get rid of this excessive process or hard disk load, let's see what "Update Orchestrator Service" is and what it does.

 What the Update Orchestrator Service does

 As the name suggests, this service manages the updates Windows 10.
 Without starting this service, it will be impossible to install the latest updateof yours Windows 10.
 For this reason, we suggest that you never deactivate this service Windows 10.
 The time period in which this service pushes the processor (CPU) of a PC up to 100% or demands excessive hard disk, is limited.
 This usually happens on the period of an update in background or when it is verified integrity an update a Windows 10.

 How can we deactivate / activate Update Orchestrator Service on Windows 10

-Being a service of Windows 10, we will find this one in control Panel → Administration Tool → Services (or search for "services").
+Being a service of Windows 10, we will find this one in control Panel → Administration Tool → Services (or search “services”).

-In the service list, we run up to "Update Orchestrator Service" and open the service options.
+In the list of services we run to "Update Orchestrator Service" and open the service options.

 By default, this service starts manually, under “Local System".
 From the options panel, we can stop it "Stop" - it will start at the next request of Windows Update - or we can disable it altogether.
-We set “Startup type: Disabled"
+Setam “Startup type: Disabled".